Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 It's a lot easier to write CSS when you have autocomplete and syntax checking on the fly.

 I recommend you write your CSS in a separate CSS file and then import

-## Code process

-load the page

-  done by the browser

-qualify if the page is for a book product

-  check URL with manifest.json
-  check category with check-if-book.js

-fetch book data

-  get book data with get-book-data.js

-calculate book scores

-  calculate book scores with calculate-scores.js

-build the overlay

-  create overlay with create-overlay.js

-display scores in overlay

 ## Code tests